identify202020/did-method/did_kr_method.md

 # Security Considerations

 ### Replay Attacks
-To prevent a replay attact a did proof has to have nonce value.
+To prevent a replay attack a did proof has to have nonce value.
-In decentralized network or smart contract code could not generate reliable random number.(oracle problem) To solve this issue , we store the nonce value that was used , and check if the value already used .
+In decentralized network or smart contract code could not generate a reliable random number. (oracle problem) To solve this issue, we store the nonce value that was used and check if the value already used .
 ### Non-repudiation
 The DID owner generates a proof (digital signature) with the private key and verifies the signature with the public key paired with the private key in the blockchain.
 ### Providing Traffic Security